Sunday 10 February 2019, Hawassa – races: 21km, 7km and children’s races

 Expect temperatures of 12-15°C in the early morning, rising to around 30°C in the middle of the day – by which time you will be relaxing ‘Rift Valley lakeside’ after the race, sipping fruit juice in the company of guereza monkeys, kingfishers and ibis.

-Addis Ababa is a continental hub serving a variety of carriers via Bole International Airport (ADD) including Ethiopian Airlines, Emirates, Qatar Airways, British Airways, Turkish Airlines, Fly Dubai and Lufthansa.
+Addis Ababa Bole (ADD) is a continental airline hub, serving a variety of carriers including Ethiopian Airlines, Emirates, Qatar Airways, Turkish Airlines, Fly Dubai and Lufthansa.
 Join any of our programmes to qualify for a 12% flight discount.
 Meanwhile, with the exception of Kenyan nationals, visas are required for all foreign visitors to Ethiopia, bookable online here.

 HEALTH & SAFETY

-Due to the altitude of Run Africa training venues, malaria does not occur in the Ethiopian highlands and so there is no need to take an anti-malarial drugs.
-However if you wish to stay on and travel to other parts of the country we advise you to consult a doctor.
-If you are travelling from a country with a risk of yellow fever you will need to be vaccinated.
-Consult the Centres for Disease Control website (Ethiopia page) may provide additional information for you.
-In terms of safety, millions of tourists visit Ethiopia each year and it is safe by any standard.
-Just use common sense when traveling with valuables, meanwhile.
+Malaria does not occur in the Ethiopian highlands and so there is no need to take anti-malarial drugs before coming here.
+If you plan to travel to lowland parts of the country, however, it is sensible to consult a clinic.
+If you are travelling from a country with a risk of yellow fever, for example, you will need to be vaccinated.
+The Centers for Disease Control website (Ethiopia page) may provide additional information for you.
+In terms of safety, meanwhile, millions of tourists visit Ethiopia each year, and the country is considered safe.
+You must use common sense when traveling with valuables, meanwhile.
 Aggravated crime is extremely rare here but pick-pocketing in busy areas is not unusual.
-For more information refer to your Foreign Office or Department of State website.
+For more information, please also refer to your Foreign Office or Department of State website.

-Ethiopia is abundant in natural beauty and historical sites!
-If you would like to extend your stay beyond the tour to go on safari, visit tribes of the Omo Valley or see rock-hewn churches of Lalibela (to name but a few of the many diverse adventures on offer – we can help.
-We love to share our knowledge of this incredible country, and are happy to discuss opions with you.
+Ethiopia is abundant in natural beauty and historical sites.
+If you would like to extend your stay to go on safari, visit tribes of the Omo Valley or see rock-hewn churches of Lalibela and or Tigray – to name but a few of the many diverse adventures on offer – we can help.
+We love to share our knowledge of this incredible country and are happy to discuss options with you.